Soldiers conduct sling-load operations at Bagram Airfield, Afghanistan, May 22, 2017. U.S. Army photo by Sgt. 1st Class Shelia Cooper.

 - Leveraging an existing contract with a vendor approved by the Defense Logistics Agency (DLA)

 The Government Purchase Card (GPC) program issues credit cards to purchase items, within a set scope.
-It was designed to increase procurement flexibility by simplifying some of the purchasing requirements for small-ticket items that have a micro-purchase cap of $3,500 per order.
+It was designed to increase equipment procurement flexibility by simplifying some of the purchasing requirements for small-ticket items that have a micro-purchase cap of $3,500 per order.
 Nevertheless, misuse of this system and accounting issues have generated new GPC regulations, which some supply officers assert have subverted the intent of the program.

 In the latter case, the underlying contract is already agreed to with certain vendors, who can then submit bids to fulfill ad hoc orders.
 Typically, the lowest bidder wins the order.